150. Evaluate Reverse Polish Notation

 The expressions we're used to seeing are infix expressions, as they match our natural way of thinking.
 However, infix expressions aren't very computer-friendly.

-for example.
+Take the infix expression 4 + 13 / 5 for example.
 When a computer scans this from left to right, it reaches 13 and needs to:

 - Check what operator follows 13